EnviroDIY/ModularSensors/docs/Getting-Started/Getting-Started.md

 To find the zip, open the [releases page on GitHub](https://github.com/EnviroDIY/ModularSensors/releases).
 Find the "Assets" section of the latest release.
 From there click on the file `ModularSensors_Dependencies_#.#.#.zip` to download it.
-In your the Arduino Software (IDE), import that zip file following the Arduino Docs instructions for ["Manual Installation"](https://docs.arduino.cc/software/ide-v1/tutorials/installing-libraries/).
+In the Arduino Software (IDE), import that zip file following the Arduino Docs instructions for ["Manual Installation"](https://docs.arduino.cc/software/ide-v1/tutorials/installing-libraries/).
 You _cannot_ directly import the zip using the Arduino Library Manager because it contains multiple libraries.

-To update this library for the Arduino IDE, you should delete all files in you library folder (or move them to a backup directory) and reinstall everything from a new zip.
+To update this library for the Arduino IDE, you should delete all files in your library folder (or move them to a backup directory) and reinstall everything from a new zip.
 **Do not allow the Arduino IDE to automatically update your libraries!**

 ### PlatformIO<!--! {#page_getting_started_libraries_pio} -->